jrodrigomoraes/jrodrigomoraes/README.md

 -  Apply **machine learning models** with distributed processing frameworks like `PySpark` and `MLlib`
 -  Build **analytical data warehouses** and connect them to BI dashboards for ad hoc insights
 -  Explore orchestration tools and cloud services to enhance automation and scalability
+-  Simulate IoT sensor data and orchestrate its `ETL` flow using `Apache Airflow` with file monitoring, conditional logic, database storage, and alerting.

 ---